 Warren Wilson College provides an educational opportunity for many students who might otherwise not be able to attend college.
 The College endeavors to keep expenses at a minimum by offering a substantial and comprehensive financial aid program to those who are eligible.

-The bases for determining eligibility are the Free Application for Federal Student Aid (FAFSA) and the Warren Wilson College Financial Aid Application (WWCFAA).
+The bases for determining eligibility is the Free Application for Federal Student Aid (FAFSA).
 The FAFSA must be filed each year that students wish to be considered for aid.
-The WWCFAA is filed once and refiled only if there are changes in the family or with the mailing address.
 The amount of assistance from the College may increase or decrease from one year to the next depending on the financial circumstances of the family.
 Aid for evaluated need is offered to students as long as funds remain available and students make satisfactory progress toward completion of their courses of study.

 The College cooperates with all federal and state educational assistance agencies including the Veterans Administration, Vocational Rehabilitation, and other agencies that aid students in obtaining a post-secondary education.
 Federal Pell Grants, Federal Supplemental Educational Opportunity Grants, Federal Work-Study, Federal Work College, Federal Perkins Loans, William D. Ford Federal Direct Loan Program, and all state programs are channeled through the College to the students.